day8/re-frame/docs/clojurescript.md

 We've now covered most of Clojure's syntax.

 But, how can that be?
-Haven't we only looked at data litterals?
-Well, yes, but Clojure is `Homoiconic` which means "code is data" - you write Clojure code using Clojure's data litterals and we've covered data litterals.
+Haven't we only looked at data literals?
+Well, yes, but Clojure is `Homoiconic` which means "code is data" - you write Clojure code using Clojure's data literals and we've covered data literals.

 ---
 ## Evaluation

-You are going to be surprised and delighted with the simplicty of "evaluation".
+You are going to be surprised and delighted with the simplicity of "evaluation".

 **1st Evaluation Rule:** all data litterals other than `lists` and `symbols` **evaluate** to themselves.